 Once you choose an NAPW standard be consistent every time the NAPW is used on your site and on all other sites whenever possible.
 It might seem like a small thing, but consistency across all citations (instances) of your NAPW on yours and on other sites helps search engines identify them as referencing the same business and match each citation to your business.

 Focus on Mobile

 The second part of on-site local SEO is the mobile aspect.
 Having a mobile-friendly site can play a large role in your site’s local presence.
 As it was mentioned earlier, Mobile search represents 15-20% of all searches in the United States.
 Of those mobile searches, 50% have local intent and 78% of local intent mobile searches result in an offline purchase.
 The mobile-friendliness of a site is considered to be a ranking factor for both mobile and desktop search results.

 There are two main ways a site can be mobile-friendly:

-- The second option is to create a responsive design website.
+- The first option is to create a responsive design website.
 This option would allow you to have one site that adjusts its size and scale according to the user’s device.
 It can require additional web development costs or a completely new site and design upfront.
 In the long term, one site is easier to manage.
 A single site also reduces duplicate content concerns and other technical SEO headaches.
 Search engines like Google prefer sites to be responsive design.
 You can learn more about mobile-optimization here.

-Off-site refers to citations and business listings that live on review sites, local directories, niche or industry specific directories, and other sites that may make mention of your business.
+Off-site SEO refers to citations and business listings that live on review sites, local directories, niche or industry specific directories, and other sites that may make mention of your business.
 These off-site citations legitimize your business in the eyes of search engines and help them to understand your business as an entity.

 Find All Of Your Listings